turtler12/pendulum-seismic-isolation/README.md

 # pendulum-seismic-isolation
-Summary: Used ML method and simulation/numerical integration techniques to seismically isolate a pyload.
+Summary: Used ML method and simulation/numerical integration techniques to seismically isolate a payload.

 Details: